 LA homeowner turnover was relatively high in 2021 with one in 18 homes selling annually.
 Still, this is below the peak year of 2005 when one in 12 homes sold.
 Today’s home sales turnover rate is once every 22 years, and the ownership period before selling is edging longer.

 Despite bounces in both sales volume and prices in 2021, much of this activity was fueled by absentee homeowners – investors – rather than owner-occupants relocating.
-Thus, homeowner turnover remained flat in 2022 and decreased in 2023.
+Thus, homeowner turnover decreased each year from 2022-2024.

 Expect a consistent increase in the frequency of turnover to arrive in 2027-2028.
 Legislative efforts to force cities and counties to greatly increase the permitting of residential construction will eventually increase housing starts.
 Further, after we pass through the remainder of the current real estate recession, which started in mid-2022 and persists in 2025, and is likely to continue into 2027, LA will experience an economic recovery for real estate sales and leasing transactions for all types of property.